pietg/survival-sacrifice-model/README.md

 For comparison, the EM algorihm and its result on the same data is shown.
 The results of the two methods are exactly the same for the points where the values are uniquely determined by the likelihood function, but slightly different between these points, as can be seen from the plot.
-The code for the EM algorithm is in EM.cpp.
 A counter of the 10,000 iterations of EM is shown for "keeping faith".
 The log likelihoods of the results of the two methods are seen by typing output1$loglikelihood and output2$loglikelihood.
 Note that they are the same in the decimals shown and also equal to the log likelihood reported in Turnbull and Mitchell (1984).